 Whenever our body temperature alters due to internal changes, like an infection, or external factors like heaters or air conditioners, the hypothalamus sends signals to the muscles, organs, glands, and nervous system.
 The body auto-corrects and brings about a state of equilibrium (known as homeostasis) in our core temperature.
 This explains why you sweat to bring your body temperature down during a fever.
 As long as humidity levels are appropriate, the sweat evaporates from your skin to cool you down.
 Try not to wipe away the sweat with a towel as this mechanism only works if you allow sweat to evaporate from your skin.

 If you are cold, the body has natural ways to produce heat and keep you warm.
 This is known as thermogenesis.The most common way is by shivering; the impulse to shiver in the cold causes muscle fibres to generate internal heat.
 Non-Shivering Thermogenesis (NST) uses metabolic processes and brown fat to generate heat.
 This process is mainly regulated by hormones produced by the thyroid and adrenal glands.

 Recent studies reveal how excessive exposure to heaters and air conditioners could lead to weight gain.

 How do heaters promote weight gain?

 According to researchers from University College London and the University of Cambridge, an increase in indoor temperature could reduce the calories we burn to stay warm and lead to storage of excess energy as fat.
 The researchers called it the “thermal comfort zone”.
-Modern homes in North America, United Kingdom and Europe are equipped with heaters and are well insulated.
-This could be the one of the reasons for of the obesity pandemic in the West.
+Modern homes in North America, the United Kingdom and Europe are equipped with heaters and are well insulated.
+This could be one of the reasons for the obesity pandemic in the West.